Explains the service mapping automation feature in ShipStation. Includes what it is the various ways to create a service

-Use Service Mapping to automatically set the shipping service and package type in ShipStation based on your customer's choice of shipping option during their checkout.
+Use Service Mapping to automatically set the shipping service and package type in ShipStation based on your customer's shipping selection during checkout from your store.
 This selection imports into ShipStation as the value for Requested Service.

-As the second of the automated processes in ShipStation, Service Mapping will apply after all product automation but before any automation rules.
+Service Mapping applies to orders after all Product Defaults but before any automation rules.

 Service Mapping is store-specific.
 If you have multiple stores connected to ShipStation, you'll need to map the Requested Service values for all stores you wish to use Service Mapping with.